 - Add 3 cups of malunggay, 3 pieces of green sili and 1 to 2 stalk of lemongrass.
 Let this boil for 10 to 20 minutes.

 - Add salt and pepper to taste and simmer for 5 minutes.
 Serve immediately.
+A good accompaniment is steamed rice.

 - Using chicken with bones yields more flavor than chicken chunks.

-- You can also use a Knorr chicken cube or replace the 10 cups of water with chicken broth for more intense flavor.
+- You can also use a Knorr chicken cube or replace the 10 cups of water with chicken broth for a more intense flavor.
 A healthier alternative is to make chicken broth by boiling chicken bones.
 Boiling this for an hour or so while removing the scum

 - The soup tastes more intense the day after as the ingredients have completely fused together.
 Be sure to keep the soup in the fridge or freezer in an airtight container for it to last longer.